Blood sausage: Italy

 Migliaccio is a black pudding that is traditionally prepared in winter in Romagna.
 It is a sweet pudding with a thick black filling made with pig's blood, sugar, breadcrumbs, almonds, chocolate, butter and spices contained in a thin pastry crust.
-A similar pudding is made throughout southern Italy, generally called sanguinaccio.
+A similar pudding is made throughout southern Italy, generally called sanguinaccio or sanguinaccio dolce.

 Portugal

 In Portuguese cuisine, there are many varieties of blood sausage.
 Sausages made of blood are usually called morcela (for the larger variety) and negrinha or negrito (from Portuguese negro that means dark or black, for the thinner variety).
 There are many varieties around the Portuguese-speaking world.
 In Portugal proper, there are local varieties from different regions of mainland Portugal, including from Guarda, Portalegre, Estremoz and Borba, as well as from the Azores.
 A variety of morcela made with rice, morcela de arroz (rice blood sausage), is typically associated with Tomar, Leiria, Porto de Mós, Fundão and Belmonte.
-The morcela is made with a combination of different pork parts, cut into pieces, seasoned with ground pepper, salt, garlic, dried garlic, and spices (including cloves and cumin), as well as wine in the pig's blood.
-There is also a type of black chouriço, also a blood sausage because it is made with pig blood.
+The morcela is made with a combination of different pork parts, namely blood and pork fat cut into pieces, seasoned with ground pepper, salt, garlic, dried garlic, and spices (including cloves and cumin), as well as wine in the pig's blood.
+The morcela is a smoked sausage, is black and has a glossy surface, while its dark interior is marbled with fat.
+There is also a type of black chouriço, also a smoked blood sausage because it is made with pig blood together with pig meat.
 It is called chouriço de sangue.
 Places like Melgaço and several other localities in Northern Portugal, as well as in Beiras and Alentejo, are famed for its production.

 Spain

 Spanish morcilla has many variants.
 The most well-known and widespread is morcilla de Burgos which contains mainly pork blood and fat, rice, onions, and salt, and is produced in two varieties: cylindrical and gut-shaped.
 In Albacete and La Mancha, the morcilla is filled with onions instead of rice, which completely changes the texture.
 In Extremadura the creamy morcilla patatera includes roughly mashed potatoes.
 In the northern regions and the Canary Islands there is a sweet variety known as morcilla dulce.
 Other varieties introduce breadcrumbs, pine nuts, and almonds, and vary the proportions of the other ingredients or flavourings, some of them considered delicacies.

-There are other similarly famous kinds being made at Asturias (slightly darker and smaller, used for bean and chickpea stews) and León (without rice, grilled & spread on toasted bread).
+There are other similarly famous kinds being made in Asturias (slightly darker and smaller, used for bean and chickpea stews) and León (without rice, grilled & spread on toasted bread).
 Other less popular varieties may add cumin to the pudding mixture, but this is not a standard practice.
-The cooking method for consumption is typically frying, stewing, grilling or roasting, and usually sliced in one-finger-thick wheelettes ("rodajas").
+The cooking method for consumption is typically frying, stewing, grilling or roasting, often in served in slices and either as a side dish or on its own.
 There are many derivative foods made from morcilla, such as omelettes, stuffed red pepper, puff pastry, pizza, flavoured nachos, croquettes, and a range of fillings for different dishes.

 In Galicia, blood pancakes are called filloas.